 Materials downloaded from OverDrive will return themselves on their due date.
 Please visit the OverDrive page for more information on downloadable books.

-Each item has a maximum $10 fine limit.
-For example, if you have 5 items overdue the maximum you will pay is $50 when they are returned.
 If you lose, damage or do not return an item you will be charged the cost to replace it plus a $5 processing fee.
 Replacement fees for interlibrary loan books are determined by the lending library.
 We do not accept replacement copies for damaged or lost materials.